 Endometriosis is considered one of the three major causes of female infertility.
 Endometriosis and pregnancy are often thought to not co-exist.

-“Most women believe that they won’t be able to conceive naturally, but this isn’t necessarily true,” reassures Dr Priti Arora Dhamija, Infertility Specialist at Sitaram Bhartia Hospital in South Delhi.
+“Most women believe that they won’t be able to conceive naturally, but this isn’t necessarily true,” reassures Dr Priti Arora Dhamija, Senior Gynecologist & Fertility Specialist at Sitaram Bhartia Hospital in South Delhi.

 Esha K. Malia, 27, was diagnosed with endometriosis five years ago.
 It wasn’t until she got married and wanted to have children that she started thinking that her condition could cause a problem.